 How do we identify sexism?

-The mandatory workplace evaluations most often offer partial insight into the extent of the problem, however more frequent and more detailed measurements provide a better point of departure for the organization and send a signal to the employees that the subject is being prioritized and taken seriously.
-A confidential employee measurement can uncover offensive sexual conduct as well as the extent to which employees experience general sexual discrimination with respect to processes, promotions, recognition, etc. This is usually the best place to start in order to get an idea of the extent of the problem – if there even is a problem.
+The mandatory workplace evaluations most often offer partial insight into the extent of the problem, however more frequent and more detailed surveys provide a better point of departure for the organization and send a signal to the employees that the subject is being prioritized and taken seriously.
+A confidential employee survey can uncover offensive sexual conduct as well as the extent to which employees experience general sexual discrimination with respect to processes, promotions, recognition, etc. This is usually the best place to start in order to get an idea of the extent of the problem – if there even is a problem.

 Fundamentally, sexism is prejudice or discrimination based on gender.
 We know that, in general, women are more exposed to this than men when it comes to offensive conduct: